liorberi/ngnix/README.md

 # Architecture:

-Design and implement an isolated and private environment with the following main components:
 1. Ec2 with Nginx (deployed by ngninx.sh script)
 2. ASG for the EC2 with a 2 instances.
 3. Application Load Balancer with the ec2 as listeners.